palash-nayek4321/from-scratch-/README.md

 # from-scratch-
-this is chitkara university(here is what i have done)
+this is chitkara university(here is what i have done)iugug